-It rained very little during the "rain days" in rainy Vancouver, and so up to six water trucks were used to make "rain" and wet down streets.
+It rained very little during the "rain days" in Vancouver, and so up to six water trucks were used to make "rain" and wet down streets.
 That was just for two nights making it rain along three whole city blocks downtown.
-While filming at a luxury house up in Lions Bay for six weeks, the house's roof was covered with rain wands on stands and all the windows had special dripping apparatus all hooked up to a fire hydrant outside the property so we had rain most everyday.
+While filming at a luxury house up in Lions Bay for six weeks, the house's roof was covered with rain wands on stands and all the windows had special dripping apparatus all hooked up to a fire hydrant outside the property, so we had rain almost everyday.

 When Ravi and Jack are talking about the hacker, the program running on the computer is an open source packet-capture utility called Ethereal.
 A real network administrator would use that tool (or a similar one) to track an intruder.

-On the last days of principal photography at the "cabin" location outside Kamloops, British Columbia, Veronica McAleer, the make-up artist for Paul Bettany invited the crew to show her their scars so she could photograph them for inspiration in building the designs for Bettany's character make up in The Da Vinci Code.
+On the last days of principal photography at the "cabin" location outside Kamloops, British Columbia, Veronica McAleer, the make-up artist for Paul Bettany invited the crew to show her their scars so she could photograph them for inspiration in building the designs for Bettany's character make up in The Da Vinci Code (2006).

 Re-shoots/filming for additional scenes were done in November 2005 along the shores of Kamloops Lake in Kamloops, British Columbia.
 The front portion of the house had to be re-constructed because the set builders had torn down the house once filming was completed the previous spring.